 For a more complete discussion of the Antichrist, please go to: http://www.biblebookofrevelation.com/ch13.htm.

 Bottom line?
-Jesus is coming back to Earth, one day, with a rod of iron (Psalm 2), and with total power and authority (Matthew 24-25; Revelation 19-20).
+Jesus is coming back to Earth, one day, to rule here with a rod of iron (Psalm 2), having total power and authority (Matthew 24-25; Revelation 19-20).
 At that time, he will utterly crush Antichrist and his dark kingdom and He will establish his long anticipated, and much prophesied, Kingdom of God on Earth.
 Then, he will give it to us, his saints!

 You and I live in a great prophetic day, brother and sister.
 Soon, Europe, Asia and North Africa will come together in a 10 king confederacy and ... out of that ... the world's final evil dictator will arise.

 I would like to leave this chapter with a couple of quotes from some great men of faith.